 - Then, without the battery, plug in the computer and turn it on.
-If it powers up, it means that the machine and the adapter are working correctly, and the battery is the problem.
+If it powers up, the machine and the adapter are working correctly, and the battery is the problem.

 - To be sure, re-install the battery and try again.
 Maybe you installed the battery improperly, and the power didn’t deliver correctly.
 If it still doesn’t work, you need to replace your battery.

-Some laptops like Macs don’t have a direct battery compartment, and you might need an expert to take a look.
-Don’t forget to care for your battery properly to avoid any future problems.
+Some laptops, like Macs, don’t have a direct battery compartment, and you might need an expert to look at it.

 Reduce resource usage